renaudwangler/ib-labs/msms030fr/lab7e1.md

 ## Task 3 – Manage Messaging Policies
 Messaging policies are used to control which chat and channel messaging features are available to users in Microsoft Teams.
 You can use the Global default policy that is created automatically or create one or more custom messaging policies for people in your organization.
 After you create a policy, you can assign it to a user or group of users in your organization.
-As part of her Microsoft Teams pilot project for Adatum, Holly wants to create a new messaging policy that addresses the chat and channel messaging requirements set forth by Adatum’s project team.
+As part of her Microsoft Teams pilot project for Adatum, Dominique wants to create a new messaging policy that addresses the chat and channel messaging requirements set forth by Adatum’s project team.
 1. On **LON-CL1** you should still have the **Microsoft Teams admin center** open from the prior task.
 In the left-hand navigation pane, select **Messaging policies**.
 1. In the **Messaging policies** window, view the list of messaging policies.
 As you can see, only the **Global (Org-wide default)** policy exists.
 Select **+ Add** in the menu bar that appears above the list of policies.
 1. In the **Messaging policies \ Add** window, enter **Chat and Channel Messaging Policy** in the **Add a name for your messaging policy** field at the top of the form.